York Band Instrument Company: The "York" Sound

 The York Band Instrument Co manufactured a full line of woodwind, string, percussion, and brass instruments which included trumpets, cornets, horns, trombones, helicons, baritone horns, sousaphones, and tubas.
 The brass instruments made before 1940 were known to have superior craftsmanship, ease of enunciation, intonation, and timbre, and were widely sought after by concert, brass, and military bands.
 Many brass York instruments are still presently used, possessing sound qualities that are still prized by brass musicians.
-The United States Army's Quarter Master Corps and the United States Navy historically used York instruments and still maintain them in their possession.
+The United States Army Quartermaster Corps and the United States Navy historically used York instruments and still maintain them in their possession.

 Two legendary York CC tubas were originally commissioned by the Philadelphia Orchestra in the 1930s.
 The tubas were later sold to Arnold Jacobs and the Chicago Symphony Orchestra at different times and used by subsequent tubists in their orchestra.
 These tubas have become the arch-prototypes for as many as six modern tuba designs because of their excellent intonation, tone, timbre, and craftsmanship.
 These tubas are also the basis for the legendary "York tuba sound" that many tubists try to emulate.